bhuy71/image_reconstruction_without_mask/README.md

 I extend my heartfelt gratitude to my lecturers, Professor Tran Vinh Duc for assigning me this challenging yet captivating project.
 It has been an incredible learning opportunity that has significantly enhanced my knowledge and skillset.

-Finally, we would like to acknowledge our peers for their indirect contributions, offering both moral and practical support that kept me motivated and

 ***